Raised fist: Logo

-The raised fist logo represents unity or solidarity, generally with oppressed peoples.
-The black fist, also known as the Black Power fist, is a logo generally associated with Black nationalism, Black pride, solidarity, and socialism.
-Its most widely known usage is by the Black Panther Party, a Black Marxist group in the 1960s.
+The raised fist logo generally carries the same symbolism as a hand gesture.
+It was an important symbol of workers rights and labor movements, as well as specific labor actions, such as strikes, boycotts, and walk-outs.

+Notable examples include the fist and rose, a white fist holding a red rose, used by the Socialist International and some socialist or social democratic parties, such as the French Socialist Party and the Spanish Socialist Workers' Party.
+The fist can represent ethnic solidarity, such as in the Black Power fist of Black nationalism and the Black Panther Party, a Black Marxist group in the 1960s, or the White Power fist of White nationalism.
 A Black fist logo was also adopted by the northern soul music subculture.
-The fist and rose, a white fist holding a red rose, is used by the Socialist International and some socialist or social democratic parties, such as the French Socialist Party and the Spanish Socialist Workers' Party.

-The fist symbol can occasionally be used by competing political movements.
-In contrast to the above examples, a right white fist, also known as the Aryan fist or the White Power fist, is a logo generally associated with White nationalism.
 Loyalists in Northern Ireland occasionally use a red clenched fist on murals depicting the Red Hand of Ulster, which is also featured on the flag of Ulster.
 Irish republicans, on the other hand, have been seen displaying raised fists.

 The image gallery shows how a raised fist is used in visual communication.
 Combined with another graphic element, a raised fist is used to convey polysemous gestures and opposing forces.
 Depending on the elements combined, the meaning of the gesture changes in tone and intention.
-For example, a hammer and sickle combined with a raised right fist is part of communist symbolism, while the same right fist combined with a Venus symbol represents Feminism, and combined with a book, it represents librarians.
+For example, a hammer and sickle combined with a raised right fist is part of communist symbolism, while the same right fist combined with a Venus symbol represents Feminism, and combined with a book, it represents some librarians who oppose digital rights management.
 The Gonzo fist emblem, characterized by two thumbs and four fingers holding a peyote button, was originally used in Hunter S. Thompson's 1970 campaign for sheriff of Aspen, Colorado.
 It has become a symbol of Thompson and gonzo journalism as a whole.